KNowledgeOnWebScale/hedge-spec/examples/README.md

     Right now it's written on both policy and request.

-    --> Leave as it is and stop working on SHACL
+    --> Leave as it is and stop working on SHACL.
+If we use it in the future, yes, separate it into independent files.

 ### UC-07
 [Description-07](./uc-07/description-07.md)